Lancelot4306/LanceDraw/README.md

 6. Generate a public domain for each service and update the frontend env vars with the live URLs (use `wss://` for the WebSocket server)

 ---

-## Known Limitations

-- Passwords are stored in plaintext — hashing with bcrypt is marked as a TODO in the codebase
-- No member/guest system — only room admins (creators) appear in the dashboard; others join via Room ID
-- No undo/redo
-- Mobile touch events are not yet handled

----